Vice presidency of Aaron Burr: 1800 presidential election

-In the 1800 United States presidential election, Burr combined the political influence of the Manhattan Company with party campaign innovations to deliver New York's support for Thomas Jefferson.
+In the election of 1800, Burr combined the political influence of the Manhattan Company with party campaign innovations to deliver New York's support for Thomas Jefferson.
 That year, New York's state legislature chose the presidential electors, as they had four years earlier, in 1796, when they gave their support to John Adams.
 Prior to the April 1800 legislative elections, the State Assembly was controlled by the Federalists.
 The City of New York elected assembly members on an at-large basis.
 Burr and Hamilton were the key campaigners for their respective parties.
 Burr's Democratic-Republican slate of assemblymen was elected, giving the party control of the legislature, which in turn gave New York State's electoral votes to Jefferson and Burr.
 This drove another wedge between Burr and Hamilton, who had developed a rivalry with Jefferson.
 Burr enlisted the help of Tammany Hall to win the voting for selection of Electoral College delegates.

 Burr was chosen to be the junior member of the Democratic-Republican presidential ticket with Jefferson in the 1800 election, and carried his home state of New York.
 The Democratic-Republican Party planned to have 72 of their 73 electors vote for Jefferson and Burr, with the remaining elector voting only for Jefferson.
 The electors failed to execute this plan and Burr and Jefferson were tied with 73 votes each.
 The Constitution stipulated that if two candidates with an Electoral College majority were tied, the election would be moved to the House of Representatives—which was controlled by the Federalists, at this point, many of whom were loath to vote for Jefferson.
 Members of the Democratic-Republican Party understood they intended that Jefferson should be president and Burr vice president, but the tied vote required that the final choice be made by the U.S. House of Representatives, with each of the sixteen states having one vote, and nine votes needed for election.